guilhermebitt/calculator-with-kivy/README.md

 Studying the Kivy framework by doing a calculator app

 ## Purpose
-To create a python app thats calc things.
+To create a python app that calculates things.
 There's no much to explain, it's a calculator.

 The reason I'm doing this is to study more about object-oriented programming (OOP) and the Kivy Framework to start making more useful applications to automate my day-to-day life.
 ***